-- Additional funding for security personnel to patrol campus during nonbusiness hours, large events, weekends, and holidays. - Potential for additional sharing opportunities about AOD student use and policies with faculty and staff during in-service week. - Exploring transportation for WSC students for off-campus appointments/care. - WSC exploring idea of a Health and Wellness living community in Frontier Hall where like-students could pledge sober living, gain support from similar students, and start a counselor led support group for students in recovery. - Mental Health Counselor exploring the possibility of having an addiction counselor trainee who will serve students and employees by providing trainings and resources. - SBIRT The Day of Prevention initiative presented by Governor Burgum encouraged the use of Screening, Brief Intervention, and Referral for Treatment (SBIRT) for substance abuse interventions.
-WSC has several staff who are willing to attend SBIRT training if it becomes available. - WSC is exploring funding to add Tobacco e-checkup and Marijuana e-checkup to go to be used as a prevention and intervention tool.
+- Additional funding for security personnel to patrol campus during non-business hours, large events, weekends, and holidays. - Potential for additional sharing opportunities about AOD student use and policies with faculty and staff during in-service week. - Exploring transportation for WSC students for off-campus appointments/care. - WSC exploring idea of a Health and Wellness living community in Frontier Hall where students who are in recovery could pledge sober living, gain support from fellow students, and start a counselor led support group for students. - WSC is exploring funding to add Marijuana e-checkup to go to be used as a prevention and intervention tool. - WSC is working with the NDHECSAP to improve the NDSWAPS survey to assure questioning is relevant to current terminology related to substance use - Provide substance training to staff and faculty